DevUt/GateNotesObsidian/Operating System/Process Synchronization/Classical Problems of Synchronization.md

 V(mutex)
 ```

-3) One starts by picking the right other start from left.
+3) One particular philosopher picks up the left fork before the right fork, and that all other philosophers pick up the right fork before the left fork